Simon Pietersz Verelst: Artistic career

 Weyerman wrote at length about the qualities of Simon’s still-lifes and Sam Segal and Paul Taylor both analysed his earlier flower pieces.
 As late as 1692, Marshall Smith praised his work: "Mr. Simon Verelst Paints Flowers estream fine, beyond any in former or present Age, for neatness".

-Paul Talyor describes Verelst as having “great financial (but middling artistic) success” in portrait painting: he was said to be the highest paid artist in London at the time of mis marriage in 1684.
+Paul Taylor describes Verelst as having “great financial (but middling artistic) success” in portrait painting: he was said to be the highest paid artist in London at the time of his marriage in 1684.
 Many of his subjects moved in court circles: Charles II, James II, Mary of Modena, the Duke of Buckingham, the Duchess of Norfolk, the Duchess of Portsmouth and Nell Gwyn.

 After his period of mental turmoil, Verelst’s paintings became less impressive.
 Some 325 paintings by the Verelsts are listed in the collection of sales catalogues from 1689-1699 held by the British Library.
 (Note: Some caution is required in analysing these sales.
 While there are 325 lots listed, these may include paintings not sold and held over to a later auction and paintings that are bought and later resold.)
 79% of these paintings are listed as by “Verelst” while the others are attributed to individual: William (10%); Simon (8%); Herman (2%); John (1%).
 There is debate about how such large numbers of paintings were produced at relatively low cost for auctions.
 Peter Hancox argued that the Verelsts worked together to produce lower-valued work in large number under the name of "Verelst" while also producing higher-quality work under their own names.
 Certainly there is evidence that at least one of Simon’s brothers was able to talk to other artists about Simon’s technique as late as 1697.

 Very little, if any, of the works of Verelst’s last years are identifiable.
 Arguably, after death of Herman Verelst in 1699 and of William Verelst in 1702, Simon was adrift without support.
 According to Weyerman, he worked for Lovejoy in The Strand but when this started and finished is unknown.